- Updated

 What is AIDS?

 AIDS is the third and final stage of HIV, and it stands for Acquired Immune Deficiency Syndrome.
 At this stage, the virus can do major damage to your immune system.
-If not medicated, and without a proactive lifestyle change in a previous stage, can include: swollen lymph nodes, a fever that lasts more than ten days, purple spots that don’t go away, and unexplained weight loss.
+If not medicated, and without a proactive lifestyle change in a previous stage, symptoms can include: swollen lymph nodes, a fever that lasts more than ten days, purple spots that don’t go away, and unexplained weight loss.

-How does a person get HIV?
+How Does a Person Get HIV?

 This is one of the common FAQs about HIV.
-In short, HIV can be found in bodily fluids, such as blood, semen, vaginal fluids and breast milk.
+In short, HIV can be found in bodily fluids, such as blood, semen, vaginal fluids, and breast milk.
 This means it can be transmitted through penetrative (anal or vaginal) sex, blood transfusion or organ donation (extremely rare due to rigorous screening processes).
-Additionally, HIV can be transmitted via sharing contaminated needles, and between mother and infant during pregnancy, childbirth and breastfeeding.
+Additionally, HIV can be transmitted via sharing contaminated needles, and between mother and infant during pregnancy, childbirth, and breastfeeding.

 However, you cannot transmit or contract HIV through casual contact, like hugging, touching the same surfaces, or contact sports.
 Stigma around HIV/AIDS often comes from misinformation or misunderstanding.

-What are the symptoms of HIV?
+What Are the Symptoms of HIV?

 Symptoms may vary depending on the individual, their CD4 (or “t-cell”) count, and the stage of HIV progression.
 To begin with, acute HIV may share symptoms with a lot of common ailments:

-• headache
+- headache

-• fatigue
+- fatigue

-• aching muscles
+- aching muscles

-• sore throat
+- sore throat

+Chronic HIV is a bit different.
 At this point, the almost flu-like symptoms of the acute stage leave, and an asymptomatic stage begins.
 This stage can last up to ten years, during which HIV can still be transmitted.

 Lastly, if HIV progresses to AIDS, the immune system is severely depleted.
 This increases the risk of developing illnesses and infections that the body would normally suppress.
-Symptoms of AIDs can include swollen lymph nodes, a fever that lasts more than ten days, discoloration, and unexplained weight loss.
+Symptoms of AIDS can include swollen lymph nodes, a fever that lasts more than ten days, discoloration, and unexplained weight loss.

-Fortunately, HIV-related mortality is on the decline and medical treatment of HIV has come a long way.
+Fortunately, HIV-related mortality is on the decline, and medical treatment of HIV has come a long way.
 Still, it’s important to get tested quickly if you may have been exposed and/or experience related symptoms.

-How quickly does a person with HIV get AIDS?
+How Quickly Does a Person with HIV Get AIDS?

 This depends on a lot of factors.
 The length of time can vary widely between different people living with HIV.
 It can be 10–15 years, sometimes longer or sometimes shorter.